Crypto Adoption Around the World: Senegal

 Growing Interest in Financial Inclusion

-In Senegal, many people still lack access to traditional banking, especially in rural areas.
-This gap makes cryptocurrency an intriguing option for those seeking financial services outside of conventional banks.
+The conditions in Senegal are ideal for crypto-based financial inclusion, especially given that many people, particularly in rural areas, still lack access to traditional banking, making cryptocurrency an intriguing option for those seeking financial services outside of conventional banks.

 Interest in Blockchain for Government and Public Services